benji300/joplin-milford-ui/README.md

 This theme changes the following parts of the user interface.

-// TODO
+- Clean user interface with dark colors
 - Colored tags
-- Cleaner note list including floating plus button to create new notes/to-dos
+- Clean note list including floating buttons to create new notes/to-dos
 - Floating editor toolbar at the bottom of the editor content
   - Not supported for TinyMCE
-- Local search inlined with tag list
+- Local search inlined within tag list
 - Improved style of panel splitters
   - Highlighted while dragging
 - Changed style of synchronize area and button
-- Decreased visibility of toolbar icons
-  - To focus more on content
 - Floating TOC on the right for rendered Markdown mode
   - Based on the idea from [here](https://discourse.joplinapp.org/t/toc-as-the-sidebar/5979/34)
   - Requires `[[toc]]` in note content